nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 their picture in form of base64-data may be inserted *only once* as a variable in the html-file's js-header, but used *repeated times* in the html-body, so saving a lot of total (BOM-)file space.

-Yet not implemented in this last feature is a total automated process to insert pictures: The two provided "symbols" (for repeated use of R's and C's) are inserted in the js-header and serves as usable examples, but if additional repeated-items are needed to use, they have to be inserted manually (f.ex. via a text-editor), replacing all " in the *&lt;image-data&gt;* with \\" – as f.ex. *alt=""* image-tags have to be coded here as *alt=\\"\\"* (for js to read this special " character as part-of-image-code and not as part-of-a-command).
+Yet not implemented in this last feature is a total automated process to insert repeated pictures: The two provided "symbols" (for repeated use of R's and C's) inserted in the js-header serves as usable examples, but additional repeated-items have to be inserted manually (f.ex. via a text-editor), replacing all " in the *&lt;image-data&gt;* with \\" – as f.ex. *alt=""* image-tags have to be coded here as *alt=\\"\\"* (for js to read this special " character as part-of-image-code and not as part-of-a-command).

-Also each image in the *html-body* has to be surrounded with a simple &lt;div&gt;...&lt;/div&gt;-box.
 Hint: For more detailed description see //commented lines inside the html- and js-file examples.

 Script for simple "Click to enlarge" (each image in a given html-file):